 Achieving product-market fit doesn’t have to be complicated

 Hotjar gives you tools to better understand your customers' needs so you can build a product they'll truly love.

 What is product-market fit?

-Product-market fit happens when you build the right product to solve the needs of your customers.
+Product-market fit happens when you build the right product to solve customer needs.
 Discovering the perfect product-market fit often distinguishes market leaders and top brands from the rest.

-Product-market fit is important to identify whether you’re building a product that solves a real problem your customers are facing, or you need to work on it more to reach the point of customer delight.
+Product-market fit is important to identify whether you’re building a product that solves a real problem your customers are facing, or if you need to develop it more to reach the point of customer delight.

 Here’s why it’s worth the product team’s time and effort to achieve product-market fit:

 Strengthening customer-product relationship: to achieve product-market fit, do user research to understand the psychology behind the customer’s specific needs—and how your product can help solve them.
 Designing a product with this in mind should strengthen the customer's relationship with the final product.